KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_5_creating_a_service_&_fetching_data.md

 You won't be adding any tests tonight, so you can ignore the _quiz.service.spec.ts_ file.
   {% endhint %}

-2. We're going to use an **HTTP Module** that Angular provides, but we need to tell Angular that we want to use it.
+2. We're going to use an **HTTPClient Module** that Angular provides, but we need to tell Angular that we want to use it.
 In Atom, open the _app.module.ts_ file.

   1. Below the `import {NgModule} from '@angular/core';`, add a new line & type:
   `import { HttpClientModule } from '@angular/common/http';`